and Commander in Cheife of the County of Albemarle and

 Mr John Harvey his assistant" April 27, 1672.
 Original

-in North Carolina Department of Archives and History.
+in the North Carolina Department of Archives and History.

 In the three years following Governor Samuel Stephens' death, Albemarle's factional problems had persisted.
-Peter Carteret, who in December 1664 had been named by the Lords Proprietors to the post of Assistant Governor of Albemarle County, was named acting governor by the council on 10 March 1670 to succeed Stephens.
-He was Governor until May 1672.
-Click Here to read the Lords Proprietors' Instructions to Gov. Peter Carteret.
+Peter Carteret, who in December 1664 had been named by the Lords Proprietors to the post of Assistant Governor of Albemarle County, was named Acting Governor by the Executive Council on 10 March 1670 to succeed Stephens.
+He was Governor until May of 1672.
+Click Here to read the Lords Proprietors' Instructions to Governor Peter Carteret.

-The council's action was permitted by Stephens' instructions from the Lords Proprietors.
-The governor and council in a May 1671 letter to the Lords Proprietors objected to the new rules of the Fundamental Constitutions relating to laying out land in squares of 10,000 acres, increased quitrents, rules against engrossers of lands, and the inability of those representatives chosen by the people to make proposals in the assembly.
+The Executive Council's action was permitted by Stephens' instructions from the Lords Proprietors.
+The governor and Executive Council in a May of 1671 letter to the Lords Proprietors objected to the new rules of the Fundamental Constitutions relating to laying out land in squares of 10,000 acres, increased quit-rents, rules against engrossers of lands, and the inability of those representatives chosen by the people to make proposals in the Assembly.
 They also mentioned continuing disorders in the county.

-At least seven of the nine members of the council who took that action were later to be involved on the same side as Culpeper in the 1677 disturbances.
-Carteret was praised by the Grand Council for "more unity & tranquility than ever before," but those are comparative terms indicating that not all the controversy had been resolved.
+At least seven of the nine members of the Executive Council who took that action were later to be involved on the same side as John Culpeper in the 1677 disturbances.
+Governor Carteret was praised by the Executive Council for "more unity & tranquility than ever before," but those are comparative terms indicating that not all the controversy had been resolved.

-In December 1671 Thomas Eastchurch wrote from Virginia to Governor Carteret to complain about "some mens madness" and several persons pretending that he was in debt to them so that they could attack and otherwise spoil his estate.
-He confirmed receipt of letters to Carteret from the Lords Proprietors via a Mr. Holden and stated that in the same delivery he had also received his own appointment as Surveyor-General for Albemarle County.
+In December of 1671, Thomas Eastchurch wrote from Virginia to Governor Carteret to complain about "some mens madness" and several persons pretending that he was in debt to them so that they could attack and otherwise spoil his estate.
+He confirmed receipt of letters to Governor Carteret from the Lords Proprietors via a Mr. Robert Holden and stated that in the same delivery he had also received his own appointment as Surveyor General for Albemarle County.

-Prior to his departure for England, Governor Carteret appointed "Leftenant Collonell John Jenkins" to be his deputy to act for him with full authority until his return or other directions from the Lords Proprietors.
-Jenkins was one of a group of relatively longtime residents who were given land grants on 25 September 1663 by Berkeley.
-Others of that group included John Harvey and William Jennings, both members of the Council in 1672.
+Prior to his departure for England, Governor Carteret appointed "Leftenant Collonell John Jenkins" to be his Deputy to act for him with full authority until his return or other directions from the Lords Proprietors.
+Jenkins was one of a group of relatively longtime residents who were given land grants on 25 September 1663 by Sir William Berkeley.
+Others of that group included John Harvey and William Jennings, both members of the Executive Council in 1672.

-Carteret's failure to return to Albemarle, whether because of knowledge of the negotiations with Berkeley or for other reasons such as a possible appointment of Eastchurch as governor, is not known, but no available documentation of guidance from London for about four years exists.
+Governor Carteret's failure to return to Albemarle County, whether because of knowledge of the negotiations with Sir William Berkeley or for other reasons. such as a possible appointment of Thomas Eastchurch as governor, is not known, but no available documentation of guidance from London for about four years exists.
 Carteret's commission of the Lords Proprietors issued in October 1670 expired in October 1674, under the terms of the Fundamental Constitutions.
 Thus the legal basis for the government ended at that time.
-John Jenkins was still serving as governor as late as 12 March 1674/75 and probably as late as 26 July 1675, when he took depositions for the trial of Thomas Miller for blasphemeous utterances.
+John Jenkins was still serving as Acting Governor as late as 12 March 1674/75 and probably as late as 26 July 1675, when he took depositions for the trial of Thomas Miller for blasphemeous utterances.

-Young Peter Carteret was a distant kinsman (fourth cousin) of the Proprietor, Sir George Carteret, and his brother Philip was to serve as Governor of New Jersey from 1665 to 1682.
-Appointed Assistant Governor and Secretary of Albemarle in December, 1664, Peter Carteret landed in the colony February 23, 1665.
+Young Peter Carteret was a distant kinsman (fourth cousin) of one of the Lords Proprietors, Sir George Carteret, and his brother Philip was to serve as Governor of New Jersey from 1665 to 1682.
+Appointed Assistant Governor and Secretary of Albemarle County in December of 1664, Peter Carteret landed in the colony on February 23, 1665.

 Misery compounded itself when on August 2, 1669, in the midst of the tobacco harvest, another violent hurricane brought ruin.
 And just four days more than a year later, on August 6, 1670, the winds rose to new heights as still another hurricane levelled crops and houses.
 Even the whale oil industry, which Carteret had been developing with some success, fell off, for in 1669 the mammals no longer came in close to the shore.

 The Fundamental Constitutions of Carolina, however, with its systems of courts and councils, could never become workable until a nobility was created.
-And although the people were assured they were to have a voice in the government, as required in the Charter, the Proprietors maintained a check on their legislative programs through the appointment of deputies to represent them on the Grand Council.
-And it was the Grand Council, not the Assembly made up of representatives of the people, who retained the right to propose, or initiate, all legislation.
+And although the people were assured they were to have a voice in the government, as required in the Charter, the Lords Proprietors maintained a check on their legislative programs through the appointment of Deputies to represent them on the Executive Council.
+And it was the Executive Council, not the Assembly made up of representatives of the people, who retained the right to propose, or initiate, all legislation.

-Discontent was so evident in early 1672 that the Council felt it necessary that Governor Carteret and his Assistant, John Harvey, travel to England to lay their grievances before the Proprietors.
-Heading the lists of complaints contained in a letter dripping with words of respectful submission, was the request that quitrents be again lowered until they were consistent with those of Virginia.
+Discontent was so evident in early 1672 that the Executive Council felt it necessary that Governor Peter Carteret and his Assistant, John Harvey, travel to England to lay their grievances before the Lords Proprietors.
+Heading the lists of complaints contained in a letter dripping with words of respectful submission, was the request that quit-rents be again lowered until they were consistent with those of Virginia.

 Included in this petition were suggestions concerning the property rights of children who had arrived in the colony as indentured servants, as well as several other changes to be made in the present conditions of land tenure.

-The Council explained that Carteret, "by whose prudence and Integrity God hath blessed us since receiving that charge," was being dispatched to London, accompanied by Harvey, for this personal representation would be almost "as if wee had had ye conveneince & happiness to have Spoken Man by Man to your Lordshipps."
+The Executive Council explained that Governor Peter Carteret, "by whose prudence and Integrity God hath blessed us since receiving that charge," was being dispatched to London, accompanied by John Harvey, for this personal representation would be almost "as if wee had had ye conveneince & happiness to have Spoken Man by Man to your Lordshipps."

-Before his departure Carteret issued to John Jenkins, President of the Council and Lieutenant-Colonel of the Albemarle militia, a commission endowing him with all of the power of Governor.
-By early June the two agents of Albemarle were in New York awaiting passage to England.
-But on July 11, 1672, John Harvey, pressed by "more than Ordinaire accident & Occasion of busisynes," found it necessary to return home, leaving Carteret to shoulder alone the burden of presenting the Council's grievances before the Proprietors.
+Before his departure Governor Carteret issued to John Jenkins, President of the Executive Council and Lieutenant-Colonel of the Albemarle County militia, a commission endowing him with all of the power of governor.
+By early June the two agents of Albemarle County were in New York awaiting passage to England.
+But on July 11, 1672, John Harvey, pressed by "more than Ordinaire accident & Occasion of busisynes," found it necessary to return home, leaving Governor Carteret to shoulder alone the burden of presenting the Executive Council's grievances before the Lords Proprietors.

-Carteret entertained the hope that he would eventually return to Albemarle as the colony's secretary, but he never did.
+Governor Carteret entertained the hope that he would eventually return to Albemarle County as the colony's Secretary, but he never did.
 Much has been made of Peter Colleton's statement that Carteret had fled Carolina, "having left ye Government there in ill order & worse hands."
-This unwarranted accusation seems to have been an attempt by the Proprietors to justify their own neglect and shortcomings in the development of Albemarle and to brand Carteret as the goat for all of the later troubles and unrest in Albemarle.
+This unwarranted accusation seems to have been an attempt by the Lords Proprietors to justify their own neglect and shortcomings in the development of Albemarle County and to brand Carteret as the goat for all of the later troubles and unrest in Albemarle County.

-Click Here for what little is known about the Executive Council under Gov. Peter Carteret.
+Click Here for what little is known about the Executive Council under Governor Peter Carteret.